 You can also visit other populated islands.
-Certain resorts can arrange a visit to one of the islands designated for tourists to visit.
-There, you can see how people live, which is fascinating because many of these islands still live the way their forefathers did hundreds of years ago.
+Certain resorts can arrange a trip to one of the islands designated for tourists to visit.
+There, you can see how people live, which is fascinating because many of these islands still follow the same customs their forefathers did hundreds of years ago.
 Except for televisions and cell phones, of course.

 Sometimes, some of the islanders will prepare entertainment and food for you.
 So, this is your chance to sample real Maldivian food and culture.
 You can see them dry fish, or build boats, which makes for a very special experience.

 We visited an island once with some local friends and stayed for a few days, so we had a chance to participate in the life of the locals, like going fishing and having a picnic on the island allotted for their firewood needs.
 We stayed at the community guest house, which was quite comfortable and well maintained.
 The village is very clean as there is a day allotted for the residents to clean up the place.
 Families welcomed us, and it was an experience we will always treasure.

 6. Go for a Ride on a Dhoni

 While in the Maldives, you must go for a ride on a dhoni, the traditional Maldivian primary transport.
 Some resorts have dhonis that have been transformed into guest quarters, which is quite an experience.
 There is also a fleet of these ubiquitous wave bouncers plying between Malé and the airport (only about 10 minutes, but a great trip).